 Steps

-If you haven’t found paratha, you can prepare it following the recipe.
+• If you couldn’t find paratha, you can prepare it by following the recipe.

-In a pan, sauté the onion in oil, add the garlic (3), ginger, chopped carrots, chili, and curry leaves.
+In a pan, sauté the onion in oil, add the garlic (3), chopped ginger, curry powder, julienned carrots, the chili, and curry leaves.

 Stir-fry for a few minutes.